Lendies/Lendies-Frontend/README.md

 6. User B receives "stream" from User A.

 ## Contributing
 We welcome all contributions and are excited to build with you!
 One way would be to fork the repo, implement your features, then create a PR from the fork.
 Someone will review the PR to approve/reject.
-For questions, you can reach out on our Discord channel.
+For questions, you can reach out on our [Discord Channel](https://discord.gg/KdyG52dz)

 The CompanyManager SC Deployed in the Polygon Network: https://mumbai.polygonscan.com/address/0xad0448749ac74ad9c3f873abee181c7080dca09f